About Genome Biology

 Publication and peer review process

-Genome Biology will work actively with the scientific community to establish standards for the annotation, validation, nomenclature, distribution and analysis of genomic and related information.
+Genome Biology works actively with the scientific community to establish standards for the annotation, validation, nomenclature, distribution and analysis of genomic and related information.

 Interactions: The interactions section includes open letters, correspondence, discussions and debates about observations and matters that may be of interest to a wide readership of biologists, comments on current trends or specific issues or articles that have appeared in Genome Biology.
 To contribute, contact the editors.